veduruchandrashekar/reddy-app/Readme.md

 # Building ci/cd and deploying app.
 Now construct ci/cd declarative pipeline first checkout code--> maven build--> sonarqube scanning--> docker image build--> docker registry authentication and pushing it to docker registry--> Now deploying it to kubernetes cluster.
  Now install prometheus and grafana and starting monitoring already deployed application on kubernetes cluster using grafana dashboard.
+We will monitor metrics of deployments.